home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 The integration uses the following strategy to name its entities:

 - If `Device Name` and `Channel Name` are set in the device, the integration will use them to generate the entities' name, e.g. `Shelly 2.5 Kitchen Light`
-- If `Device Name` or `Channel Name` are set to the default value, the integration will use the `Device ID` or default channel name to generate the entities' name, e.g. `Shelly2.5-9808D1D8B912 Channel 0`.
+- If `Device Name` or `Channel Name` are set to the default empty value, the integration will use the `Device ID` and/or default channel name to generate the entities' name, e.g. `Shelly2.5-9808D1D8B912 Channel 0`.
 - If the device has only one relay or no relay at all, the integration will use `Device Name` to name its entities.

 Names are set from the device web page: